crossbario/crossbar-examples/benchmark/web/README.md

 }
 ```

+The configuration files for more workers replicates above, with the only adjustment being the CPU affinity set for each worker.
+Setting the CPU affinity is a performance optimization.

 **What above means**

 * The node configuration contains a `"workers"` attribute in a top-level dictionary which is a list of worker items.